ax-va/Pytest-Okken-2022/pytest-features/buildin-fixtures.md

 ## `caplog`

-similar to capsys and the like; used for messages created with Python’s logging system
+similar to capsys and the like; used for messages created with Python's logging system

 ## `cache`

 used to store and retrieve values across pytest runs.

-The most useful part of this fixture is that it allows for --last-failed, --failed-first, and similar flags.
+The most useful part of this fixture is that it allows for `--last-failed`, `--failed-first`, and similar flags.

 ## `doctest_namespace`